wp-plugins/bp-group-documents/readme.txt

 == Changelog ==
+= Version 1.9 (8/12/2014)
+* Category link added in documents list.
+* Escaping fix.
+Strip slashes on the way out, so that file titles and descriptions don't have so many unnecessary backslashes.
+Thanks to @jreeve for patch.

 = Version 1.8 (September 1, 2014) =
 * Fix Sort - "Order by" & Filter - "Category" which was not working with Pagination.
 Thanks to @wp4yd for reporting.